linq2db/linq2db/Source/LinqToDB.Templates/README.md

 // Defines method to generate name for "many" side of association Func<ForeignKey, string> GetAssociationExtensionPluralName
     = GetAssociationExtensionPluralNameDefault;

+// Enables generation of association columns using 'nameof' expression GenerateNameOf = true;
 ```

 ### Procedures and functions configuration